benkenobi007/jekflix-template/_posts/2019-08-17-Graphics-Pipeline-Overview.md

 ![Clipping Operation](/assets/img/Gfx_Pipeline/clip_2.JPG "Fig 3.
 Clipping Operation")

 The solution is **clipping** the invisible parts of the primitive.
-In the figure above, triangle ABc is only partially in view.
+In the figure above, triangle ABC is only partially in view.
 Hence, the triangle T4 is clipped, and the resulting set of vertices are grouped into new primitives T1, T2, and T3.

 ### V. Fragment Generation / Rasterization